posi23/todo-list-frontend/README.md

 **Frontend source code for a larger application: Todo List Website**

-Web design/interface for the Todo List Website created using ReactJS, Typescript, Axios **(to be implemented)**
+Web design/interface for the Todo List Website created using:
+ReactJS
+Typescript
+Axios **(to be implemented)**